awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-integrate-with-cognito.md

-# Control access to a REST API using Amazon Cognito User Pools as authorizer<a name="apigateway-integrate-with-cognito"></a>
+# Control access to a REST API using Amazon Cognito user pools as authorizer<a name="apigateway-integrate-with-cognito"></a>

 As an alternative to using [IAM roles and policies](permissions.md) or [Lambda authorizers](apigateway-use-lambda-authorizer.md) \(formerly known as custom authorizers\), you can use an [Amazon Cognito user pool](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html) to control who can access your API in Amazon API Gateway\.